UST Positioned as a Leader in Two Categories in Quadrant Knowledge Solutions' 2022 SPARK Matrix

 Comprehensive analysis and ranking of leading IPA vendors commends UST for its innovative technology and customer experience management

-ALISO VIEJO, Calif. and MIDDLETON, Mass. , May 3, 2023 /PRNewswire/ -- UST, a leading digital transformation solutions company, announced that it has been named as a 2022 technology leader by Quadrant Knowledge Solutions in its SPARK Matrix™ analysis of the global Intelligent Document Processing (IDP) and Intelligent Process Automation (IPA) markets.
+ALISO VIEJO, Calif., May 3, 2023 /PRNewswire/ -- UST, a leading digital transformation solutions company, announced that it has been named as a 2022 technology leader by Quadrant Knowledge Solutions in its SPARK Matrix™ analysis of the global Intelligent Document Processing (IDP) and Intelligent Process Automation (IPA) markets.

 Quadrant Knowledge Solutions' SPARK Matrix™ includes a detailed analysis of global market dynamics, major trends, vendor landscape, and competitive positioning.
 The study provides competitive analysis and ranking of the leading service vendors in the form of its SPARK Matrix.
 The comprehensive analysis provides strategic information for users to evaluate different provider capabilities, competitive differentiation and market positions.